Everything You Need to Know About False Declines

 How Can You Reduce False Declines?

 Giving up on fraud protection entirely would endanger your business and your customers.
-But it is possible to prevent fraudulent transactions without driving away customers who get caught in the middle.
+But it’s possible to prevent fraudulent transactions without driving away customers who get caught in the middle.

 Understand Why Declines Occur